alge77/Bashscripts/README.md

 This script updates your debian based distribution with a clean and colored echo in terminal.

-Don't forget `chmod +x update.sh` to execute the script.
+Don't forget `chmod +x update.sh` to make the script executable.

 For color editing check https://misc.flogisoft.com/bash/tip_colors_and_formatting